Skip to content

 Patient Names, Emails

-Storage: patient_persons.name (TEXT), users.email (TEXT) Encrypted: No (plaintext) Why: Used in every query, displayed in UI, required for sorting/filtering
+Storage: patient_profiles.name (TEXT), humans.email (TEXT) Encrypted: No (plaintext) Why: Used in every query, displayed in UI, required for sorting/filtering

 Encrypting names/emails would make the application unusable: